-Before this, 13 clients had been without services, without access to the community and without support.
+Before this, 13 customers had been without services, without access to the community and without support.
 The events of this year have been challenging for some disability providers, causing the closure of some services.

 Lunch at the park was the first and most popular choice, as well as trips to the shops and out along the coast.

 “We’re planning a few trips out to local swimming areas and of course, doing some fishing along the coast.
-We’re also working on re-establishing community connections for our clients in and around the local area.”
+We’re also working on re-establishing community connections for our customers in and around the local area.”